SCKansformer: Fine-Grained Classification of Bone Marrow Cells via Kansformer Backbone and Hierarchical Attention Mechanisms: Experiment

 \subsubsection{Ablation of Model Performance}

 In the ablation experiment section, we further analyze the effects of the Kansformer Encoder, SCConv Encoder, and GLAE components on the classification performance of the SCKansformer model across three datasets.
 We evaluate the performance of the SCKansformer model by comparing the removal of the Kansformer Encoder, SCConv Encoder, and GLAE components, as well as the performance of the complete SCKansformer model.
-This evaluation is conducted using Precision, Recall, F1-score, and Accuracy metrics to determine the impact of each module on the overall model.
 As illustrated in Table \ref{tab4}, the results indicate that all three modules positively influence the model's classification performance.
 Specifically:

 \textbf{Removal of the Kansformer Encoder:} The Kansformer Encoder replaces the traditional MLP layer via the KAN layer, enhancing the model's ability in nonlinear feature expression and interpretability.
 Reverting to using the MLP layer in the Transformer Encoder results in a noticeable decline in classification performance.
 Specifically, Precision drops from 85.82 to 82.27, Recall decreases from 84.28 to 81.23, and F1-score and Accuracy fall from 84.34 and 83.23 to 81.34 and 82.27, respectively.
 This decline is due to the model's significantly reduced feature expression capability when reverting to the MLP layer, making it insufficient for adequately extracting complex features from cells in microscopic medical images.
 Consequently, the model learns cell features that are too similar and easily confused among different cell types.